Aylur/gnim/docs/jsx.md

 > [!TIP]
 >
-> It should always be preferred to just export/import components.
+> It should always be preferred to use function/class components directly.

 - Function components